ThalwegIII/TrueRoll/README.md

 # TrueRoll
-Lua implementation of the True Roll algorithm
+Lua implementation of the True Roll(tm) algorithm

-  Implentation of TrueRoll(c) for games using Nakama server
+  Implentation of True Roll for games using Nakama server
   -----------------------------------------
   Author: Huge Workshop
   Created: 2025